 The ENi-CI or ENi99 rod can also weld dissimilar metals, but it is not as efficient as the ENiFe-CI.
 Also, it is more expensive and might crack if the casting has impurities.
 The advantage of this rod is that it leaves soft and machinable weld metal.

 The ENiCu rod has high ductility, but lower strength and is more sensitive to carbon absorption.

 If you weld cast iron to steel with an ESt rod or with common rods such as the E7018, E6013, or even worse the E6011, you will have a high risk of cracking.
 These rods will start as low-carbon rods and end up as high-carbon weld metal without ductility.
 As a result, the weld metal will shrink to a high degree, pulling and cracking the cast iron.

 The ESt rod is made for cast iron, but it offers weld metal without ductility.
 It is suitable for small repair welds on gray iron, but it might crack if one of the parts is steel.

-It would be better to use these rods is for small repair welds or low-value projects.
-If you decide to use them, you need higher pre- and post-welding heating than usual and a flawless welding procedure.
+Use these rods for small repair welds or low-value projects.
+They need higher pre- and post-welding heating than nickel rods and a flawless welding procedure.

 Weldpundit already has a detailed article on welding rods for cast iron.

 If you want to avoid the high cost of nickel rods, try at least to obtain one or two.
 First, use them for welding the surface of the cast iron component.
-This is called buttering.
+We call it buttering.
 This method seals the cast iron side so no carbon or impurities can pass beyond the new nickel surface.
 After that, you can use other cheaper rods, such as the ESt or even the E7018, to weld it with the steel component.

 Can you use MIG welding?